4.9 rating based on 350+ reviews

 4. Prepare flinches and make sure you use them during the session(s)

 The flinch is one of the oldest negotiation tactics, but still one of the least used.
 A flinch is a bit dramatic visible reaction during negotiations.
 The objective of a flinch is to make people feel uncomfortable about the offer they just presented.
 Here is an example of how it works.
 Examples are: “Is this really what you offer”?
-Please, act as shocked and surprised as possible.
+Please, act as surprised as possible.
 Feel uncomfortable with the concept of flinching?
-Try and find out the great possible results yourself!
+Try and find out the greatest possible results yourself!

 5. If you have a second screen: have your Data-Driven negotiation information on there as backup during the session